debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/create-multicast-group-associated-base-stations-group.md

 5. Click **Add tag**.

-    -\> In the Multicast Group Tag Manager:
+    -\&gt; In the Multicast Group Tag Manager:

     - The tag is added to the tag list.